bev-a-tron/MyFlaskTutorial/start.rst

 ================================

 This tutorial is meant for people who have a good understanding of Python, but who have never done web programming before.
-You should know a little bit of HTML, although it is not necessary to know about forms in HTML, since I didn't know about forms when I started trying to learn Flask.
+You should know static HTML, but it is not necessary to know about forms, requests, and methods.

 Some housekeeping
 -----------------